UNDP-Data/geohub-data-pipeline/README.md

 To use this API, you'll need to have:

-- An Azure account with access to an Azure directory called "datasets"
+- An Azure account with access to an Azure Blob storage container for the UNDP Data Geohub
 - Docker installed on your local machine
 - An AKS cluster set up with kubectl configured to connect to it